Taweilo/red_wine_quality_classification/README.md

 ## 6. Business Value
 From the below graph, we can easily compare the business value between the ml model (RF classifier) and the non-ml model: by considering the relationship between the true positive rate and expected profits on the two models.
-* RF classifier performance is better than the non-ml model
+* RF classifier performance is better than the non-ml model.
 * True positive rate has a positive relationship with expected profits because more good wine in the population yields more profits.
 Detail check with the information below the graph.
+* Under the extreme case where the true positive rate is 0, meaning no good wine in the population, the non-ml model suffers a loss but the ml model can still make a profit.
+It's because ml model can predict red wine quality and discriminate the price.
+However, the non-ml model only produces one and only offer which is $75.
+Buy high sell low incurs a loss.

  <img src="https://github.com/Taweilo/Red_Wine_Quality_Classification_Model/blob/main/image/business%20value.jpg" width="600" >